afeinstein20/afeinstein20/README.md

 ### Hi there 👋
 I'm Adina.
-I'm a PhD candidate at the University of Chicago trying to understand the interaction between baby stars and planets!
+I'm a NASA Sagan Postdoctoral Fellow at the University of Colorado Boulder trying to understand the interaction between baby stars and planets!

 #### 🔭 I’m currently working on